O- WE OWN OUR ACTIONS

 First, education is of utmost importance.
 Second, kindness is contagious and it must be practiced.
 Third, everyone has one of the following; time, talent, or treasure to share.
 Helping others is the primary purpose of life.
 In whatever capacity that might be, everyone has the ability to serve.

-The “E” in OEC represents part of the mission of OEC and that is to put forth your best Effort to excel.
 In our vision to excel all students will have the skills needed to positively impact society.
-At OEC, we are preparing students to do just this by participating in service projects like our most recent one where students fed the homeless on Dr. King’s birthday.
+At OEC, we are preparing students to do just this by participating in service projects like our annual Dr. Martin Luther King, Jr. Day of Service.

 I am both grateful and proud to be a part of the OEC Family.
 We are constantly looking for community partners, volunteers, and collaborators to provide resources, opportunities, and exposure to a variety of careers for our students.
 Students and families at OEC deserve the best and my goal is to help provide as many opportunities as possible to ensure the students put forth their best Effort to excel, demonstrating the “E” in OEC.